Kenneth-Tel/My-Modern-C-By-Examples/README.md

 ## 1. String Arrays and Concatenation
 **The Concept**

-The C Standard specifies that adjacent string literals are concatenated into a single literal during compilation.
+The C Standard specifies that multi-string literals are concatenated into a single literal during compilation.
 This happens before the code is run.

 Mutable vs Immutable String Literals Initialization